kboeckx/check_netapp_ontap/README.md

 # Nagios plugin to check health of a NetApp Ontap cluster

 This is a fork by Filip Sneppe and Kris Boeckx.
+I still need to do some cleanup ...

 ### Idea